cumsoft/OvenLTE/README.md

 8. [Cumsoft](#Cumsoft)

 ### 𝘚𝘰𝘧𝘵𝘸𝘢𝘳𝘦 𝘐𝘯𝘧𝘰
+> Cumsoft presents the OvenLTE
-> Cumsoft built the OvenLTE with overclockng in mind.
-OvenLTE is just the tool needed when running stress or even optimization tests based on cpu load.
+> built with overclockng in mind.
+It's just the tool needed when running stress or even optimization tests based on cpu load.
->
->
->
+> The OvenLTE is a CPU Tempature monitor that was built on Debian linux but could be deployed on other flavors of linux or even Windows.
+> Functioning based off the "vcgencmd measasure_temp" command and visually displayed via Tkinter this whole tool is built from python and can be deployed anywhere python can run.
+> OvenLTE displays the exact tempature of the cpu in Celsius.
 >

 ### 𝘚𝘤𝘳𝘦𝘦𝘯𝘴𝘩𝘰𝘵